 According to Wikipedia, acne is a disease, and the 8th most common one out there.

 Prescription medications CAN help – but they are so outrageously expensive.

 There are homemade remedies which can definitely make a difference in your skin.
 Here I have listed out both natural products you can find in your kitchen, and some inexpensive over-the-counter aids you can purchase.

-While you might not be able to completely rid yourself of these inflamed little agitators overnight, with proper care they will start to go away sooner rather than later, and with regular maintenance you can keep them away for good.
+If you have something you want gone ASAP, you might be able to get rid of it overnight but keep in mind, acne is basically an infection, so it usually takes a few days to clear up and needs to run its course.
+While you might not be able to completely rid yourself of a pimple overnight, with proper care they will start to go away sooner rather than later, and with regular maintenance you can keep them away for good.

 The skin is the largest organ in the body and the first thing people come into contact with when they see you.
 Everyone wants glowing, bright skin unmarred by red splotches and bumps.

 I’ve personally struggled on and off with mild acne for my entire adult life.

 Just when I think I’m done with bad skin, another horrible eruption will show up – especially if I have an important event to go to and want to look nice.
 It just KNOWS.

 Well, in order to keep healthy skin you do have to put in a little work, but you really don’t have to break the bank.

 Try some of the recommended home-made skin care tricks below.
 If one doesn’t work, try another.
 Unfortunately, what works for one person doesn’t always work for another – but don’t lose hope.